jasongroce/docs/docs/content/tutorials/helm/index.md

   type: Applications.Datastores/redisCaches
 ```

-Now that you have made the edits, save the file, and deploy the application again using Helm.
+Save the file after you have made the edits and deploy the application again using Helm.

 ```bash
 helm upgrade demo ./Chart -n demo --install
 ```